getsolus/solus-site.github.io/content/blog/2019-10-03-budgie-and-its-army-of-gnomes.md

 {{< altimg "2019/10/plasma-solus-dark-theme.jpg" >}}

-With this update you will receive a darker color-scheme for the Solus Dar theme.
+With this update you will receive a darker color-scheme for the Solus Dark theme.
 We welcome your feedback and bug reports [here](https://discuss.getsol.us/d/1608-plasma-solus-color-scheme/29).

 ## MATE Desktop Updates